RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

     sudo nano /opt/retropie/configs/all/autostart.sh

 Add the following line to the top of that file, being sure to adjust it for your personal settings, paths and options.
+This will make the local roms folder use your remote server roms folder instead.

-    sudo mount -t cifs -o username=something,password=something //hostname/retropie /home/pi/RetroPie
+    sudo mount -t cifs -o username=something,password=something //REMOTEHOST/path/to/roms /home/pi/RetroPie/roms

-Restart and make sure it mounted the folder

-    sudo reboot
-    ls RetroPie
+> **Good to know**: If you'd like to host the entire RetroPie folder remotely you can do so by removing the `/roms` directories from the mount command above.
+Make sure to have a copy of the RetroPie installation on your remote server or EmulationStation won't be able to start RetroPie!

+Restart your Raspberry Pi with `sudo reboot` or by simply unplugging the power cord.

-Alternatively, if you have a shard folder that allows guest access, you can use the following line in your `autostart.sh`:
+Alternatively, if you have a shared folder that allows guest access, you can use the following line in your `autostart.sh`:

     sudo mount -t cifs -o guest,uid=pi //hostname/retropie /home/pi/RetroPie